sachasayan/minstrel/originalProjectBrief.md

 (4) A summary and critique is then produced.
 (Critique.md)

-(5) (Repeats) Any above step can be repeated.
+Any above step can be repeated.
 For instance, the customer may ask the model to re-write a previous chapter, or make adjustments to the outline, or regenerate the critique.

 ---